galaxyproject/galaxy-hub/src/events/gccbosc2018/training/index.md

 Nominated topics will be published on this page as they come in.

 **Topic Nominations close January 7.** Topics will be compiled into a uniform list by the GCCBOSC2018 organizers, and then voted on by the community starting one week later.

+# Nominated Topics

+Topics are posted here as they are nominated.
+If you see a topic with a brief description that you would like to expand on then please send an email to outreach@galaxyproject.org.

+As of December 15, 2017 these topics have been nominated:

+## Practical use of the Galaxy API command line tools

+How to use the Galaxy API to automate workflows

+**Prerequisites**

+* Unix command line

+## The Galaxy Database Schema

+Running a production Galaxy server, you some times end up in a situation, where you manually need to interact with the database, e.g. you want to extract usage information, which can not be gathered from the built in reports tool.
+Or, a more  risky adventure: you need to change the state of a job to 'error'.
+For both cases, you require a good understanding of the Galaxy database schema.
+In this training session, you will learn some of the design concepts of the database, and how to extract (or if necessary change) information useful for a Galaxy admin.
+Experience maintaining a production Galaxy server and a basic knowledge of relational databases and SQL statements.

+**Prerequisites**

+* Experience maintaining a production Galaxy server and a basic knowledge of relational databases and SQL statements

+## GATK4

+Training and presentations on the new version of GATK.

+**Prerequisites**

+* Sample input files

+## Open workflow languages

+Hands on with CWL/WDL and jobrunners.

+* Sample data